alexswan/LogMon/README.md

 - for the sake of simplicity the log file is read in chunks of lines.
 Now i read 10 lines, process them, read another 10 lines and so on. i did not implement the Producer/Consumer patten because of the lack of time

 - The LogEntry is implemented as a Factory pattern.
 Also it tries to be as robust as can be.
 I presume the log pattern does not change (much).
-The only variabile is how long the line can be, so there might be some more tests to be added.
+The only variable is how long the line can be, so there might be some more tests to be added.

 - The tests written are demonstrative.
 They do not catch all the errors I can imagine, buy I tried to catch as many as I could for the timeframe.

 - The LineProcess is a Pipe and filter pattern. it gets the input from the LogReader and output it to LogReporter

-- there is no spead measurement, i might miss some improvements.
+- there is no speed measurement, iI might miss some improvements.

 thank you!